annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ###### Trips List

 **Viewing a trip -** When we select a trip on the previous screen, we can browse it through this page.
 Three call-to-action buttons allow us to access quickly to the three main features: agenda, map, and checklist.
-By scrolling, we can have a short preview of these three features.
+By scrolling, we can have a short preview of these three features and can access it (clicking on the mini-map open the map view).

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_home.gif)

 ###### Home Screen (left) - Notifications (right)

 **Create a new stop -** Create a new stop to the trip should be quick to do.
 As filling a form could be painful, the minimum of information (date, location, type of activity) is required and the rest is optional, such as date, description, external link, poll, and location.
 To simplify the experience, people can also create a new stop from an app thanks to the "share" button, so that information like external link and title will be pre-filled, to make it easier and quicker.

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_new_stop.png)